 Defrost fine grated yuca

 Preparing the old fashion way!

 For Bojo yuca coconut cake I am using a large bowl and a wooden spoon or spatula.
 Before I start, my grated yuca is already on room temperature.
 For this recipe, I am buying 1 kgs bag of grated yuca at the tropical or Asian grocery store.
 These stores sell products for the Caribbean, South America and Asian kitchen.
 Grated yuca is one of their products.
 This saves you doing the hard work.
 The first part is to combine granulated sugar with both extracts.
 When this becomes smooth, then I will add the liquid part to the batch.

-Mix Bojo cake ingredients manually
+Bojo cake ingredients with sugar and cinnamon

 Bojo is almost ready for the oven !

 The last part is to add liquid butter to the batch.
 This makes Bojo yuca coconut cake more spongy.
 I am mixing this as well with a large spoon or spatula until my Bojo batter is smooth again.
 Now I can start with the next part, that is making my baking pan ready for the oven!
 I am using 25% of my bojo batter to cover the bottom of my baking pan.
 I am have about 125 grams of soaked raisins ready.
 You can find this recipe in our recipe index.
 I am putting these raisins on top of my first part of bojo batter.
 Then I am using the other 75% of my bojo batter.
 With that, I can put my Bojo yuca coconut cake in the oven.
 Baking time is 90 minutes + 10 minutes with the oven door open.
 After 90 minutes, I am using a tooth pick to double check if my bojo cake is ready!
 The other 10 minutes is only extra, so my bojo cake can adjust to less oven heat.

 Prepare bojo yuca cake